KholdStare/kholdstare.github.com/_posts/2012-12-16-perfect-forwarding-to-async-1.markdown

 observe a "problem" with <code>std::async</code>.
 In the second part of the article we will cover perfect forwarding, and overview the problem in that context.
 Finally a generic solution will be presented.

+This article is geared towards library writers and those who write generic template code in C++11.
+Most of the code from both parts of the article can be found in <a href="https://gist.github.com/4313633">this gist</a>.

 ### Lvalues and Rvalues